-We are experiencing a revolution in the understanding of human pain and suffering.
-One of the most promising and rapidly growing therapies to address human pain and suffering is Acceptance and Commitment Therapy (pronounced as “ACT” in one word).
-ACT is one of the third wave cognitive behavioral therapies, a group of approaches that evolved from traditional cognitive behavioral therapy (CBT).
-Empirically based, ACT is a psychological intervention that uses acceptance and mindfulness strategies, together with commitment and behavior change strategies, to increase psychological flexibility.
-The ultimate goal in ACT for chronic pain is to clarify values and return to a rich, full life.
+We are undergoing a revolution in our understanding of human pain and suffering.
+One of the most promising therapies designed to address human pain is Acceptance and Commitment Therapy (pronounced as “ACT” in one word).
+Stemming from traditional cognitive behavioral therapy (CBT), ACT is an empirically based, third wave cognitive behavioral therapy that uses acceptance, mindfulness, commitment and behavior change strategies to increase psychological flexibility.
+The ultimate goal in ACT for chronic pain is to clarify patients’ values so that they can return to a rich, full life.

-In many ways ACT for pain breaks with conventional notions of pain management, where the focus is on pain reduction and other “feel good” approaches.
-ACT for chronic pain is contrary to almost every biomedical approach— including analgesic medication (opioids, NSAIDS, etc.) that work to alleviate painful and unpleasant sensations.
-These approaches teach that pain is bad and it must be completely eliminated before you can return to your life.
+In many ways, ACT challenges conventional notions of pain management that focus on pain reduction and other “feel good” approaches.
+ACT for chronic pain is contrary to almost every biomedical approach to alleviating pain— including analgesic medication (opioids, NSAIDS, etc.).
+These approaches operate under the notion that “pain is bad” and that it must be completely eliminated in order to achieve a free and healthy existence.

-A modern exploration into the understanding human suffering suggests chronic pain isn’t the enemy and therefore doesn’t need to be “stopped”, “fought” or “controlled.”
-Acceptance and Commitment Therapy is supported by research in the fields of Relational Frame Theory and Functional Contextualism.
-The ACT model believes psychological suffering is usually caused by the interface between human language and cognition, and the control of human behavior through direct experience.
+A modern exploration of human suffering suggests chronic pain isn’t the enemy and that it doesn’t need to be stopped, fought or controlled.
+Supported by research in the fields of Relational Frame Theory and Functional Contextualism, the ACT model believes psychological suffering is usually caused by the interaction between human cognition and the control of human behavior through direct experience.
 ACT protocols target the processes of language that are hypothesized to be involved in suffering and its improvement.

-The ACT approach to living with chronic pain is different and refreshing.
-It helps a patient open up and accept that pain may be unpleasant but your life doesn’t need to be placed on hold or paused.
-In many ways ACT works to reverse the downward spiral so many pain patients have been caught in for years.
-In fact, attempts to avoid pain can often cause more harm than good, both to your body and to your peace of mind.
+The ACT approach to living with chronic pain is altogether different and refreshing.
+It helps patients to accept that while pain may be unpleasant, their lives don’t need to be put on hold in order to manage it.
+In many ways, ACT works to reverse the negative patterns that many pain patients have endured for years.
+Attempts to avoid pain can sometimes cause more harm than good, both to the body and peace of mind.

 How ACT Can Help Patients Drop the Struggle with Chronic Pain

-Acceptance and Commitment Therapy (ACT) emphasizes acceptance and mindfulness paired with commitment action to make changes that will lead to a rich and full life.
+Acceptance and Commitment Therapy (ACT) emphasizes acceptance and mindfulness paired with commitment action to make lasting changes that will improve quality of life.
 The three tenets of ACT are:

-- Accepting experiences instead of rejecting them because they may cause chronic pain.
+- Accepting experiences instead of rejecting them simply because they may cause chronic pain.

 - Choosing behaviors mindfully versus allowing automatic or conditioned responses.